Frequently Asked Questions

 To view your Target Balance Date and Target Balance, please log in to your Portal from the goodleap.com homepage.

-HOW DO I MAKE A PAY BACK THE FEDERAL RESIDENTIAL TAX CREDIT INTO MY LOAN?
+HOW DO I MAKE A PAYMENT TO APPLY THE FEDERAL RESIDENTIAL TAX CREDIT TO MY LOAN?

 You may make any prepayment, including your residential tax credit prepayment, by either sending a check or logging into your personal payment portal and making a one-time payment via ACH.